kwhorne/wirement/README.md

 ## Installation

-Create a new Larament project and set it up with a single command:
+Create a new wirement project and set it up with a single command:

 ```bash
 composer create-project kwhorne/wirement your-project-name